absorensen/numbers_go_brrrr/m1_memory_hierarchies/s1_basic_data_structures.md

     }
     ```

-To actually create two lists, like we did in the C++ example, we have to explicitly ask for a deep copy -
+To actually create two lists, like we did in the C++ example, we have to explicitly ask for a deep copy.
-a clone in Rust terminology.
+A clone in Rust terminology.

 === "Rust"